Request Request Appointment Forms New Patient Forms Seminar FREE Implant Seminar Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 • Versatility – If you have one imperfect tooth, you can use veneers to transform your smile.
 If you want to fix 10+ teeth, you can use veneers to transform your smile.

-How Do I Get Porcelain Veneers?
+How Do I Get Veneers?

 Patient in dentist chair

 Although the process is rather straightforward, the dentist takes great care in order to get all of your “smile details” just right.
 First, you’ll come in for a consultation and examination.
 You and the dentist will discuss what you’d like to change about your smile.
 Then, he will examine your teeth and gums to make sure you are enjoying good oral health overall.
-This is essential to the success of your porcelain veneers.
+This is essential to the success of your veneers.

 Then, we’ll take a series of X-rays, photographs and measurements of your mouth.
 Along with your personal preferences, these will guide the dentist as he designs your new smile.

-The process of placing porcelain veneers typically requires two appointments.
+The process of placing veneers typically requires two appointments.
 At the first, your teeth are prepped.
 The dentist needs to slightly reduce the size of your teeth in order make room for the veneers.
 A slim layer of enamel is removed—about the same thickness as a veneer.
 Once this is done, you’ll wear a temporary set of acrylic veneers.
 These protect your prepared teeth, and they will also give you some time to get used to what veneers feel like before the permanent ones are bonded into place.

 When your permanent veneers are ready, you’ll return to Advanced Dental Care of Springfield to have them bonded to your teeth.
 Brush and floss as usual, schedule regular dental checkups and use a little extra care when you eat; try to avoid biting hard foods and other objects with your veneers.
-This way, you’ll be able to enjoy the beautiful smile your porcelain veneers provide for many years!
+This way, you’ll be able to enjoy the beautiful smile your veneers provide for many years!

 Understanding the Cost of Veneers